Generic Name: moxifloxacin (mox-i-FLOX-a-sin hye-droe-KLOR-ide)

-A nurse or other trained health professional will give you moxifloxacin. moxifloxacin is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you moxifloxacin in a medical facility.
+It is given through a needle placed into one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for at least 60 minutes.

 Your doctor may give you a few doses of moxifloxacin until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-It is very important that your doctor check your progress while you are receiving moxifloxacin to make sure it is working properly.
+It is very important that your doctor check your progress closely while you are receiving moxifloxacin to make sure it is working properly.
 Blood and urine tests are needed to check for any unwanted effects.

-moxifloxacin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have itching; hives; hoarseness; shortness of breath; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you receive moxifloxacin.
+Moxifloxacin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive moxifloxacin.

 Moxifloxacin may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using moxifloxacin.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Tell your doctor right away if you start having numbness, tingling, or burning pain in your hands, arms, legs, or feet.
 These may be symptoms of a condition called peripheral neuropathy.